chandula04/YT-Downloader/README.md

 ## Features

 - 📹 Download individual YouTube videos or entire playlists
+- 🎨 **NEW: Dynamic UI Layout** - Interface automatically adapts to single video or playlist mode
 - ☑️ **NEW: Individual video selection** - Choose specific videos from playlists
 - � **NEW: Per-video quality selection** - Set different quality for each video
 - 📊 **NEW: Batch download with progress** - Sequential downloads with visual progress